aspose-imaging-cloud/aspose-imaging-cloud-node/README.md

-# Aspose.Imaging Cloud Node.js SDK
+# Aspose.Imaging Cloud JavaScript SDK
 [Aspose.Imaging Cloud](https://products.aspose.cloud/imaging) is a true [REST API](https://apireference.aspose.cloud/imaging/) that enables you to perform a wide range of image processing operations including creation, manipulation and conversion in the cloud, with zero initial costs.
 Our Cloud SDKs are wrappers around REST API in various programming languages, allowing you to process images in language of your choice quickly and easily, gaining all benefits of strong types and IDE highlights.

-This repository contains [Aspose.Imaging Cloud Node.js SDK](https://products.aspose.cloud/imaging/nodejs) source code which is written in TypeScript.
-This SDK allows you to work with Aspose.Imaging Cloud REST APIs in your Node.js applications quickly and easily, with zero initial cost.
+This repository contains [Aspose.Imaging Cloud JavaScript SDK](https://products.aspose.cloud/imaging/nodejs) source code which is written in TypeScript.
+This SDK allows you to work with Aspose.Imaging Cloud REST APIs in your web and Node.js applications quickly and easily, with zero initial cost.

-To use this SDK, you will need App SID and App Key which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) (free registration in Aspose Cloud is required for this).
+To use this SDK, you will need Client ID and Client Secret which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) (free registration in Aspose Cloud is required for this).

 ## Key Features
 #### Image Formats Support